MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 ### [REST API](#tab/rest)

-When issuing an HTTP request, use the `properties` slot in the JSON document that is the POST request body to provide request properties.
+When issuing an HTTP request, specify client request properties in the `properties` field of the POST request body.

 | Property name | Type | Description |
 |--|--|--|